Ainsley Earhardt: Fox News

 After Trump ordered the assassination of a top Islamic Revolutionary Guard Corps general, Qasem Soleimani, citing intelligence he said necessitated it, Earhardt defended the administration against requests that the administration show the intelligence.
 She said, "I find it interesting that people are critical of the president's decisions, of our intelligence community's decisions, or general's decisions...
 Everything can't be made public."
 She paraphrased Secretary of State Mike Pompeo, "you just have to trust us."
 Previously, Earhardt had shown considerable distrust of the intelligence community during Trump's presidency; she had also advanced "deep state" conspiracy theories.

-During the COVID-19 pandemic, Earhardt encouraged readers to travel by plane, saying "it's actually the safest time to fly."
-Her comments contradicted guidance from the Center for Disease Control.
-She criticized Democrats and "the media", saying that they were making the pandemic "political".
+During the COVID-19 pandemic, Earhardt encouraged viewers to travel by plane, saying "it's actually the safest time to fly."
+Her comments contradicted guidance from the Centers for Disease Control.
+She criticized Democrats and the media, saying that they were making the pandemic political.

-In December 2021, Earhardt, a devout Christian, raised eyebrows when, following the arson of the Fox Christmas tree outside its New York headquarters, she stated on air: "It's a tree that unites us, that brings us together.
-It is about the Christmas spirit, it is about the holiday season, it is about Jesus, it is about Hanukkah."
-Her incorrect characterization of the Christmas tree as a symbol of the Jewish festival of Hanukkah drew ridicule on social media and corrections in the news media.